lucalista/shinestacker/docs/alignment.md

 ## CPU performances

-⏳ Below the time performances for alinment of two of the sample images with 2000×1300 resolution for allowed configuration combinations, from fastest to slowest.
+⏳ Below the time performances for alignment of two of the sample images with 2000×1300 resolution for allowed configuration combinations, from fastest to slowest.
 Note that slower may be more precise.

 | Time (s) | Detector | Descriptor | Match method |
 |----------|----------|------------|--------------|